JaredDavis5844/MIST-4610-Project/README.md

 **Problem Description:**
 ------------------------------
 The goal of this project is to model and build a relational database that captures the main details surronding UFC events, fighters, and associated statistics.
-The central entity in this data model is the PPV (Pay-Per-View) event, which acts as the main event for the UFC organization.
-Each PPV is composed of various **headliner fights** , featuring a **winner** and **loser** , whose specific details are recorded.
+The central entity in this data model is the PPV (Pay-Per-View) Main Event, which is the final fight of the night for the UFC Event.
+Each PPV is composed of various **headliner fights** , featuring multiple fighters whose specific attributes are recorded.
 Additionally, we are interested in tracking other important aspects such as the **venue, commentary crew, and social media following** of the UFC fighers.
 Furthermore, we aim to perform functional queries on this data to provide valuable insights into UFC operations, fight statistics, and fighter performances.

 **Data Model**
 ------------------------------